learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 greener pastures!
 Not to worry, we've secured ourselves a gig at YouTube this time!
 Our first task is to create some sort of debug bar that allows us to control the simulated network conditions on YouTube.
-Among other things, we can change our resolution, the bitrate of the videos, the audio quality, and so on.
+Among other things, we can change our resolution, the bitrate of the videos, the audio quality, and so on. **IMPORTANT:** remember that if you want to change any value in any object, you may want to spread the said object, as we mentioned in the previous lab.

 1. In the `components/YouTubeDebugger.js` file, create a `YouTubeDebugger` React component.